leomuckley/Multi-Input-ConvLSTM/README.md

 # Multi-Input ConvLSTM for Flood Extent Prediction
-TensorFlow implementation of a Multi-Input ConvLSTM for the predicting flood extent.
+TensorFlow implementation of a Multi-Input ConvLSTM, as presented at the Machine Learning Advances Envrionmental Sciences workshop at ICPR 2020.

 ### Abstract: